Skip to Content

 Understanding California's Drug Laws and Penalties

-California’s criminal drug charges are rooted in three specific Health and Safety Codes.
-They are:
+California’s criminal drug charges rely on three main Health and Safety Codes:

 • HS 11350.
-Under this statute, possession of controlled substances is illegal.
-These substances include cocaine, crack, heroin, ecstasy, meth, and non-prescribed prescription painkillers, among others.
+This statute prohibits possession of controlled substances.
+These include cocaine, crack, heroin, ecstasy, methamphetamine, and non-prescribed prescription painkillers, among others.

 • HS 11351.
-If you are in possession of illegal drugs for the purpose of distributing those drugs, this statute makes it a felony offense.
+If you possess illegal drugs with intent to distribute, this statute makes it a felony offense.

 • HS 11352.
-It is illegal to sell, transport, or furnish narcotics under this statute.
+This law makes it a crime to sell, transport, or provide narcotics to others.

-In addition to state-level charges, the Title 21 U.S. Controlled Substance Act serves to define drug-related charges on the federal level.
-When drug charges are tried at this level, the crime must show the following:
+In addition to state charges, the Title 21 U.S. Controlled Substance Act sets out drug-related offenses at the federal level.

-• Crosses a state or the national border
+• The case crosses a state or national border

 • A federal officer arrested you

-• The crime was part of a targeted crime ring by the DEA, FBI, or CBP
+• The charge ties to a targeted DEA, FBI, or CBP investigation

 • Possession for sale of a controlled substance.
-Possession alone of Schedule I and II narcotics is illegal.
-If intent to distribute is added to the charges, the penalties could increase.
-Convictions could mean up to four years in state prison and fines of up to $20,000.
-If there are aggravating circumstances, this could increase to $40,000 or higher.
+Possession of Schedule I and II narcotics brings felony charges if prosecutors show intent to sell.
+Convictions may lead to up to four years in state prison and $20,000 in fines.
+Aggravating factors may raise fines to $40,000 or more.

 Impact of Aggravating Circumstances on Drug Charges